 My son didn't make the cut.

-A solid round of golf trying to qualify for the junior state championship last week.
+A solid round of golf trying to qualify for a junior state championship.
 1 stroke kept him out.

 Later that night, when the disappointment started to ease, we talked about the practice he’d put in over the previous weeks.

 Having been around junior golf for the last few years, my gut feel is by the time you're 16 years old, you’ve got to be regularly finishing 18-hole rounds in the mid-70s (3-5 strokes over par) or 9-hole rounds in the high 30s to be considered good.
-Very good… you’re regularly shooting par … maybe 1 or 2 over.
-212 golfers … you’re under par frequently.
+Very good… you’re regularly shooting par … maybe 1 or 2 over ... again, consistently.
+212 golfers … you’re frequently under par.

 “Talent is a dreadfully cheap commodity, cheaper than table salt… Discipline and constant work are the whetstones upon which the dull knife of talent is honed until it becomes sharp enough, hopefully, to cut through even the toughest meat and gristle.”